Law in Children's Lives

 We are deeply saddened to report that Dr Elee Kirk died on Monday 1 August after battling with secondary cancer.
 Elee made a hugely positive contribution to the LICL project and she was a much-loved member of the team.
 She will be greatly missed by us all.

-Dr Dawn Watkins was the Principal Investigator for Law in Children’s Lives.
+Former staff member Dr Dawn Watkins was the Principal Investigator for Law in Children’s Lives.
 Dawn is a former Solicitor, who carries out research in law and humanities, family law, property law and legal education in the School of Law at the University of Leicester.
-She is now the main point of contact for further information on the project.

 Dr Effie Law was a Co-researcher on the project.
 Effie is based in the Department of Computer Science at the University of Leicester, and her research interests are human-computer interaction (usability and user experience) and Technology-enhanced learning (game-based learning and computer-supported collaborative learning).